psycopg/psycopg2/doc/src/extras.rst

         *This parameter should not be set with physical replication or with logical replication plugins that produce binary output.*

+        Replication stream should periodically send feedback to the database to prevent disconnect via timeout.
+Feedback is automatically sent when `read_message()` is called or during run of the `consume_stream()`.
+        To specify the feedback interval use *status_interval* parameter.
+        The value of this parameter must be set to at least 1 second, but it can have a fractional part.

         This function constructs a |START_REPLICATION|_ command and calls `start_replication_expert()` internally.